hilfritz/ottawa-airbnb-cluster-analysis/README.md

 - **Outlier detection**: Identified unusually high/low listings and treated them accordingly.
 - **Descriptive statistics**: Mean, median, and variance of prices across the dataset.

 ---

+## Background Concepts

+### What is Clustering?
+Clustering is an **unsupervised machine learning technique** used to group data points that share similar characteristics.
+Unlike supervised learning, it does not rely on predefined labels; instead, it identifies natural groupings within the data.

+### K-Means Clustering
+K-Means is one of the most widely used clustering algorithms.
+- **How it works**:
+  1. Choose the number of clusters (**k**).
+  2. Randomly initialize cluster centers (called centroids).
+  3. Assign each data point to the nearest centroid.
+  4. Recalculate centroids as the mean of assigned points.
+  5. Repeat until centroids stabilize or a maximum number of iterations is reached.
+- **Goal**: Minimize the **within-cluster variance** (distance between points and their cluster center).

+It’s especially effective when clusters are roughly spherical and well-separated, as in geographical pricing data.

+### Elbow Method
+The **elbow method** is a heuristic to determine the optimal number of clusters (**k**).
+- Plot the **within-cluster sum of squares (WCSS)** against the number of clusters.
+- The point where the curve bends (like an "elbow") suggests the best value for k, balancing accuracy with simplicity.

+### Outlier Detection
+Outliers are data points that deviate significantly from others.
+Detecting and handling outliers ensures that clustering results are not skewed by unusual values (e.g., a single Airbnb priced at $5,000 per night).

+### Geographical Visualization
+By plotting **latitude and longitude**, you can overlay clusters on a city map.
+This makes it easier to interpret whether certain price segments are concentrated in specific neighborhoods (e.g., luxury stays in downtown Ottawa).

+---